hikoworks/hikolang/doc/language/syntax/module_declaration.md

 ### Build guard (optional)

-The optional [_build_guard_](build_guard.md) is evaluated during the prologue-scan phase of compilation, this checks if the file should be compiled.
+The optional [_guard_expression_](guard_expression.md) is evaluated during the prologue-scan phase of compilation, this checks if the file should be compiled.

-Multiple files may have the same name, only if the conditional compilation is mutually exclusive.
-If a file has a `fallback` condition, it will be used if no other file with the same name is compiled.
+Multiple files may have the same module-name, only if the conditional compilation is mutually exclusive.

+There are three different guards:

+ - No guard expression: Compile the file.
+ - `if` [_guard_expression_](guard_expression.md): Compile the file if the expression yields true.
+ - `fallback`: Compile the file if none of the other files with the same module-name has been compiled.